joelanman/joelanman.com/posts/govuk-prototype-kit-data.md

 Using the kit you can define the list as data, and design just the list page and an item page.
 You can now change the list, add or remove items and all the pages update automatically.

-The kit tutorial is about getting a (fictional) [juggling licence](https://prototype-kit.service.gov.uk/docs/make-first-prototype/start).
+The kit tutorial is about getting a [juggling licence](https://prototype-kit.service.gov.uk/docs/make-first-prototype/start) (I recommend following that before this one).
 So for this tutorial, let's design the admin side - where we can process the applications for a juggling licence.

 ## About JSON